asterlinuxdev/asterlinuxdev.github.io/README.md

 AsterLinux is an all inclusive distribution that doesn't take sides; this boils down to giving users a "beautifully" themed and tweaked xfce4 desktop that can be used by anyone in any way the user deems fit.

-New users will appreciate the layout and the many ui enhancements; and we haven't forgotten about terminal centric power users either.
+New users will appreciate the layout and the many UI enhancements; and we haven't forgotten about terminal centric power users either.
 Both the desktop and terminal have received a makeover with enhanced functionality added to both.

 <h3 style="text-align: center;">Some Features of AsterLinux</h3>